 The Yukon University story is 50 years in the making.
-Since the mid-70’s, the Northern First Nations, industry leaders, and locals have been requesting for a university to represent the North and Indigenous communities in Canada.
+Since the mid-70’s, the Northern First Nations, industry leaders, and locals have been requesting a university to represent the North and Indigenous communities in Canada.
 In May 2020, the institution became the first college in the North to be granted a university title.
-Teaching here is now focused on issues of sustainable resources and environmental conservation.
+Teaching here is now focused on the issues of sustainable resources and environmental conservation.

 North of 60